-USA Cut Days After 9/11 Continues to Grow in New York Field 20 Years Later
+USA Cut Days After 9/11 Continues to Grow in New York Field Over 20 Years Later

-A symbol that remembers the lives lost on September 11, 2001, and honors how our country came together after the terror attacks continues to grow in a field in New York 20 years later.
+A symbol that remembers the lives lost on September 11, 2001, and honors how our country came together after the terror attacks continue to grow in a field in New York more than 20 years later.

 Gary and Darlene Cronk created the patriotic tribute, cutting U-S-A into their farmland days after the attacks on September 23, 2001, and it's been there ever since.
 The 3 letters, standing 360 feet high, take up over an acre each.
 The field can be seen in a clearing in Bluff Point, New York overlooking Keuka Lake.